Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*Infer the likely common type of up to 100 proper nouns (personal name, brand name, place name etc.)*
+*Returns the type of up to 100 submitted proper nouns using their geographic context.
+Ex: John Smith = personal name, Namsor = brand name.*

 > Body parameter